Laxodo/maybar-config/README.md

 # maybar-config
 This is my configuration.
+It requires:
-It requires the JetBrainsMono Nerd Font, Hack Nerd Font, and a monospace font.
+- JetBrainsMono Nerd Font, Hack Nerd Font, and a monospace font
+- Pipewire
+- -Nvidia-lts
+- Pamixer